 Lead medical personnel (emergency trained) on site: We will have an ambulance/EMT services at the start from 9:30-11:30 and another at the finish from 11:30-3:00.

-Experience in sporting events (Marathon, Triathlon, Open water swim, etc.):
+Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes

 Will medical personnel be located on the course?
+Yes

 The number of medical personnel will be dependent on the course layout, number of swimmers in the water,